bennett000/js-vida/README.md

 * Google's [JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)
 * [Crockford](http://javascript.crockford.com/code.html)

+### Annotations & Commentary

+* Every function block _must_ have a JSDoc style annotation
+* Types must be annotation as accurately as possible
+* Keep annotation/commentary terse
+* Try and make the code clearly speak for itself
+* There will be a `/doc` folder in the root of this project for more elaborate documentation.
+Please reference paths to relevant documents in inline commentary.

+### Unit Testing

+* Mandatory for pull requests
+* Must exceed eighty percent (80%) line coverage
+* Uses Jasmine
+* Can use a karma server `/etc/karma.conf.js`
+* Specs should _strongly_ favour human readability
+* it blocks should be as programmaticly terse as possible, try for five lines or less
+* Data/Functions should be factored out of spec files, and into data-* files, or helper-* files
+* Favour behaviour driven development practices (even though the git history proves that I'm not religious)

+### e2e Testing

+I'm not completely certain how to go about implementing good end to end testing for this system.
+I would like to think it could be arranged with protractor.
+I would love ideas/suggestions for this.

 ### Macro Composition

 Currently the project uses a hard coded angular module chain.
 This is ugly, and